Why HORUS?

 .build()?;

 No DDS QoS tuning.
-No PREEMPT_RT kernel patches.
 No rmw configuration files.
-Just declare your timing requirements and HORUS handles the rest.
+No manual thread priority management.
+Declare your timing requirements and HORUS handles the rest.

 [package]